 The caring nurses from the Early Childhood Team of Jeffery Hale Community Services will usually deliver a bag to English-speaking households following a new arrival to the family.
 In the words of a Book Bag recipient, “I was very emotional after baby’s birth and the Baby Book Bag delivery felt like a warm hug from the community just when I needed it most!”

-If you choose to receive post-natal care from a Francophone health service provider or midwife, we invite you to simply ask for your Baby Book Bag at one of our many family-focused activities.
+If you choose to receive post-natal care from a Francophone health service provider or midwife, we invite you to simply ask our coordinator Jessica for your Baby Book Bag: email@example.com

 History of the program